mynameisnhan/CSC-172/Project 2 - Postfix Calculator/README.txt

 between the last token of the inner expression and the close parenthesis.
 For !operand, 1 space is added between ! and operand.
 For operand^operand, 1 space is added between the first operand and ^ and between ^ and the second operand.

-ASSUMPTION 2: The program assumes that - followed by space means subtraction but - followed by any numbers means negative.
+ASSUMPTION 2: The program assumes that - followed by space means subtraction but - followed by any number means negative.

 LIMITATION: The program only works for numeric operands.